axllent/silverstripe-scss/docs/en/Usage.md

 # Usage

-SilverStripe-scss is a plug-and-play module, meaning there is little you need to do.
+Silverstripe-scss is a plug-and-play module, meaning there is little you need to do.

 Once you have [installed][Installation.md] the module, simply use `Requirements` as you normally would, except using the *.scss names of your files.

-For instance if you have a `themes/site/css/stylesheet.scss` file you wish to add, in your PageController you would have
+For instance if you have a `themes/site/scss/stylesheet.scss` file you wish to add, in your PageController you would have
 ```php
 <?php
 use SilverStripe\CMS\Controllers\ContentController;